gwmarrah/colony-measurer/README.md

     colSizeAnalyzer = analyzer(Folders, imVectors, imStrains, imPlates, imRepNums, imType, firstMask, secondMaskLow, secondMaskHigh, smallSize, largeSize, stdThreshold, control)

-If any of these do not apply to your colony images just put NA.
 Image file datatype must be uint8. checkFiletype quickly goes through all the image files and ensures they are uint8.
 If they are not, it throws an error.